danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 # RSpec Basics

 RSpec is a behavior driven development (BDD) framework for Ruby.
 BDD focuses on the behavior and expected outcomes of your code.
 Popular BDD frameworks use simple domain-specific languages that employ natural-lanaguage constructs.
 As a result, BDD code is often very easy to read with inputs and expectations being very easy to identify.
-RSpec offers several primitives to model the beavior of your application including **groups**, **examples**, **contexts**, and **matchers**.
+RSpec offers several primitives to model the beavior of your application including **groups**, **examples**, **contexts**, **expectations**, and **matchers**.

 ## Examples and Groups

 The most fundamental primitive in `rspec` is the **example**.
 An example is the description of a behavior you expect your code to exhibit.
 Examples are declared using the `it` method and are often grouped together logically inside a (very creatively named) **example group**.
+Examples are comprised of a **subject** and an **expectation**.
 Example groups are declared with the `describe` method.
 Example groups make up your application's specification; they often end up looking a lot like lists of acceptance criteria.
 Here's a simple example:

 ```ruby
 it { is_expected.to be true }
 ```

-This code can be read as "it is expected to be true" and literally means that the subject of the test (we'll go into more detail in a minute) should return `true`.
+This code can be read as "it is expected to be true" and literally means that the **subject** of the test (we'll go into more detail in a minute) should return `true`.
 I didn't set a `subject` in the example above, but you can do that with the `let` method:

 ```ruby
 let(:subject) { true }